SEVEN STEPS TO BUYING A HOUSE

 3. GET PREQUALIFIED FOR A MORTGAGE

 It is important that you get prequalified for a mortgage early in your home buying process.
 You could also do this before you sign with a realtor, as long as you get prequalified before looking at homes.
 Multiple buyers are sometimes interested in the same house at the same time.
-Prequalification gives you an idea of the amount of money a lender will let you borrow for your home, based on your overall financial picture and credit score, and increases the likelihood of the seller taking your offer seriously.
+Prequalification gives you an idea of the amount of money a lender will let you borrow for your home based on your overall financial picture and credit score, and it increases the likelihood of the seller taking your offer seriously.

 4. FIND THE HOUSE YOU WANT TO CALL HOME